nikoescobal/image-carousel/README.md

 The component is styled using SCSS with breakpoints for different screen sizes to ensure a consistent and responsive layout.

 5. Smooth Visual Transitions
-We utilized framer-motion to animate the image transitions, ensuring a smooth and visually appealing experience.
+Framer-motion is utilized to animate the image transitions, ensuring a smooth and visually appealing experience.
 A blur effect is applied to images while they are loading, providing a seamless transition as images load.

 6. Optimizations
 Lazy Loading: Images are lazy-loaded using the loading="lazy" attribute, reducing the initial load time.
-Efficient State Management: We used Zustand for managing carousel state, keeping the code clean and efficient.
+Efficient State Management: Zustand is being used to manage the carousel state, keeping the code clean and efficient.
 The carousel state includes the current index, images array, auto-play status, and interval duration.
-Avoiding Index Resets: We ensured that the carousel does not reset to the first image after reaching the end but instead continues by adding more images dynamically.
+Avoiding Index Resets: The carousel does not reset to the first image after reaching the end but instead continues by adding more images dynamically.

 ## Project Structure

+Initially, I intended on using Atomic Design, but decided against it as the project is quite small.
+By breaking down the image carousel into smaller components, it makes the code more readable and easy to manage.

 ImageCarousel.tsx: The main carousel component that handles the fetching, rendering, and auto-play functionality.
 Card.tsx: A reusable card component that displays each image.
 It includes lazy loading and blur effects for smooth image loading.